a7r3/LockIt/README.md

 * Issue when the remote locker device is lost OR the the remote locker app is uninstalled
   - How to get back in the system?
 Something to think on

+* [FEATURE] TV App listing in the remote control phone itself.
+It would remove need of a frontend for TV, we can just package the server, and a minimal UI to provide info and get things started.

 * Manage Disconnection Failures